KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 ### Final thoughts :

-While many IoT devices improves our lives in a good way , yet the current situation is catastrophic and must be handled with urgency before it gets worse, additionally, many IoT devices leads to dehumanizing our human relations, do we really need to automate our lives that far ?
+While many IoT devices improves our lives in a good way - specially the industrial devices - yet household IoT devices are mostly serving lame uses, dehumanizing our relationships, do we really need to automate our lives that much ?